david-coyle-sjc/impeller/README.md

 In addition to the unexpected behaviors that come with using value types, there are a number of welcome surprises.
 Here are a few of the advantages of using a value store:

 - Value types are often stored on the stack, and don't incur the cost of heap allocation and deallocation.
-- There is no need for reference counting or garbage collection, making cleanup much faster.
+- There is no need for reference counting or garbage collection, making creation and cleanup much faster.
 - Value types are copied when assigned or passed to a function, making data contention much less likely.
 - Value types can be passed between threads with little risk, because each thread gets a separate copy.
 - There is no need to define complex deletion rules.
 Deletion is handled naturally by the ownership hierarchy of the `struct`s.
-- Keeping a history of changes is as simply as keeping an array of root values.
+- Keeping a history of changes is as simple as keeping an array of root values.
 This is very useful for features such as undo.

 #### Uniquing